Apachi Day Camp Policies

-Prior to April 15, camp fees are refundable minus the $500 deposit as explained above.
+Prior February 1, camp fee are refundable minus $250 of the deposit.
+From April 15, camp fees are refundable minus the $500 deposit.
 Cancellations that occur after April 15, will be assessed half of the camp fee.
 Once a program begins, no refunds will be granted for cancellations.

 After registering, any changes to sessions enrolled that result in decreasing the length of time at camp will be assessed a $25 processing fee.
 Extensions to add additional sessions to camp will not incur this fee.

 If you are awaiting a refund, please do not dispute the charge with your card holder.
 Payments that are disputed in error will incur a $50 fee assessed on your account.

 Any credits on an account are non-transferrable.

 All payment plans require an automatic scheduled payment by credit card or bank draft.
 You may pay your balance with any form of payment prior to the scheduled payment date.